Pele0599/cell_prediction_LSTM_model/README.md

 # cell_prediction_LSTM_model
 Cell lifetime prediction using LSTM Model

-Code relating to the fastAPI, is linked in the
+Code relating to the fastAPI, are in the API_app folder